 Life Insurance for Arthrotec users.

-In this article, we wanted to take a moment and try and answer some of the most common questions we get from folks applying for life insurance after they have been prescribed Arthrotec or its generic form Diclofenax/misoprostol to treat both osteoarthritis and rheumatoid arthritis.
+In this article, we wanted to take a moment to answer some of the most common questions we get from folks applying for life insurance after they have been prescribed Arthrotec or its generic form Diclofenac/misoprostol to treat both osteoarthritis and rheumatoid arthritis.

 Questions that will be directly addressed will include: